baxpr/bnstconn/src/rois/README.md

 ## vmPFC

-A 10mm sphere surrounding the peak point of BNST-vmPFC connectivity (0,53,-9) mm from Avery et al 2014.
+A 10mm sphere surrounding a peak point of BNST-vmPFC connectivity from Avery et al 2014, (0,53,-9) mm.
 The sphere was then divided into left and right hemisphere sections.

 Avery SN, Clauss JA, Winder DG, Woodward N, Heckers S, Blackford JU.
 BNST neurocircuitry in humans.
 Neuroimage.
 2014;91:311-323. doi:10.1016/j.neuroimage.2014.01.017